Code-Institute-Submissions/sammanomar-project2/README.md

 ## The target audience

-Gamers who love to play puzzle games
+Gamers who love puzzle games

 This website is the 2nd of five projects that needs to be completed in order to receive a diploma in Software Development from The Code Institute.